ZHOUHONGY/personal_webpage/content/authors/admin/_index.md

   url: https://www.uantwerpen.be/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research observes how science id made.

 # Interests to show in About widget
 interests:
-- Scientometrics
+- quantitative science studies
-- Science of Science
+- science of science
-- Sociology of Science
+- computational social science

 # Education to show in About widget
 education: